tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3026/Week 10 + 11 - Power Electronics and Inverters.md

 ## Single Phase Full-Bridge DC-AC Inverter
 ![](Attachments/Pasted%20image%2020231112220448.png)
-Consists of two inverter legs, making a single phase AC signal
+Consists of two inverter legs, making a single phase AC signal $v_{o}$.
+This is the difference between voltages on the two legs.

 ### Half Bridge Inverter
 ![](Attachments/Pasted%20image%2020231112220347.png)
-Capacitors provide the mid-point
+Capacitors provide the mid-point.
+Only a single inverter leg, similar to a half bridge rectifier.

 # Additional Content
 ---